saad1969/MicrosoftLearning-AZ-500-Azure-Security/Instructions/Labs/Module_3/LAB_05_Manage endpoint protection issues.md

   - Unknown -  An antimalware solution is installed but its status is unknown or reporting an unknown error.

-## Excerise 1: Implement the recommendation
+## Exercise 1: Implement the recommendation

 Endpoint protection issues is presented as a recommendation in Security Center.
 If your environment is vulnerable to antimalware threats, this recommendation will be displayed under **Recommendations** and under **Compute**.
 To see the **Endpoint protection issues dashboard**, you need to follow the Compute workflow.